lidofinance/jumpgates/README.md

 - `RECIPIENT` - address of the recipient;
 - `ARBITER_FEE` - bridge arbiter fee, defaults to 0.

-#### Step 2.
+#### Step 3.
 Run the deploy script.

 ```bash
 $ brownie run scripts/deploy.py
 ```

-If you've specified all the necessary variables, they will be displayed in your terminal.
+Upon running the script you will prompted to enter the password to your local account.
+After that, all the deploy parameters will be displayed in your terminal.
 Confirm them and enter 'y' to proceed.
 E.g.,

 <img alt="image" src="https://user-images.githubusercontent.com/39704351/161552953-23b81a40-f468-4196-9c81-89ea8a5745e8.png">

 If all is correct, you should be able to see your transaction hash and the address of the jumpgate in the terminal.
 You will also find the deployment parameters in a newly created JSON file in the [`deployed`](/deployed/) directory that is named `%NETWORK%-%RECIPIENT%.json`.

-#### Step 3 (optional).
+#### Step 4 (optional).
 Check your deployment.

 Specify the newly deployed jumpgate address in `JUMPGATE` in `.env` and run the check script.